 Feel free to read more about Liz at:

 Emily has extensive experience in primary care research.
 Emily is undertaking a PhD during the course of the ERICA trial, focusing on GP workload measures associated with the use of cancer diagnostic tools in general practice.
-When she’s not busy becoming a Doctor of Philosophy, Emily will be responsible for recruiting practices and supporting those who agree to take part in a nested study – she may visit you at the practice to review medical records of consenting patients.
+When she’s not busy becoming a Doctor of Philosophy, Emily helps with recruitment of practices and supporting those who agree to take part in a nested study.

 Feel free to read more about Emily at: